Baseball in Australia: History

 The first Australian championships were in 1910 in Hobart, Tasmania between New South Wales, Victoria and Tasmania and won by NSW.
 This was followed by a similar series in Melbourne, Victoria between Victoria, NSW, South Australia and Tasmania in August 1910.
 NSW also won this series.

-In December 1888, an American, Albert Spalding, brought his Chicago White Stockings and a team of U.S. all-stars to Australia, as part of a world tour.
-Sydney Cricket Ground hosted three games.

 At the end of the 19th century, Americans also tried to set up baseball leagues and competitions in Australia, with some success.
 A national league was initiated in 1934, and the national team entered World Championship competition in the late 1970s.
 Prior to winning the silver medal at the 2004 Olympic Games in Athens, Australia had finished 7th in the Olympics twice, which is also the highest position reached in World Championships.

 In the late 1980s to late 1990s the national league took off, with most capital cities having a team.
 The games were broadcast weekly on ABC television around the country.
 In the 12 months to March 1995 baseball hit its peak attendance rates with 133,000 people, equivalent to 0.9% of Australians over 15, having attended a baseball game that year.
 This was just under the attendance of golf and above outdoor hockey and lawn bowls.

 A national-level competition still exists, as well as lower-level club competitions, but the game attracts comparatively little or no spectator or media interest.
 Several Australians, however, have attracted the attention of American scouts and have gone on to play in the major leagues in the United States and Japan.

 Although baseball remains a fringe sport at adult level, it has experienced explosive growth at the youth level in the 21st century.
 The first Little League Baseball-affiliated league in the country was established in 2007.
 By mid-2012, the number of Little Leagues in the country had risen to about 400, making Australia the largest country in Little League participation outside of North America.
 This growth led the parent organisation to announce that Australia would receive an automatic berth in the Little League World Series starting in 2013.